The Most In-Demand Careers in Ireland

 University of Limerick – Bachelor of Science – Nursing Studies

-This course ensures students thoroughly understand nursing in an-ever changing world.
+This course ensures students thoroughly understand nursing in an ever-changing world.
 Classes offered include philosophy, as well as the present-day roles of nurses.
 The curriculum is flexible, and students will have the opportunity to practice transferable skills.

 Maynooth University – Bachelor of Arts (Honours) – Psychology